 A Love Letter to the Dales

-In my humble opinion there are 6 characteristics which make the Dales so special.
+In my humble opinion there are 5 characteristics which make the Dales so special.

-The Stone Walls and Barns
+1. The Stone Walls and Barns

 Dry Stone walls

-‘The classic Dales photograph’ depicts a landscape of rolling fields usually full of sheep with many dry stone walls and stone barns stretching in to the distance.
+‘The classic Dales photograph’ depicts a landscape of rolling fields usually full of sheep and bounded with dry stone walls and stone barns stretching in to the distance.
 It is a scene I certainly never cease to enjoy when I am out and about.
 The dry stone walls, many over 300 years old, not only have withstood everything that the British weather can throw at it but reflect the long history of farming in the area.

 A Wensleydale Barn